 It can be even more challenging when you’re a man, because sometimes it feels like we live in a culture that actively discourages men from tackling their weight.
 Slimming World’s Machobesity Report revealed that men are encouraged to see fatty foods and beer as ‘manly’ and attempts to lose weight as ‘feminine’.

 With so much conflicting advice out there, it’s no wonder some men think Slimming World wouldn’t work for them.
 But Slimming World’s healthy eating plan not only fills you up, no food is off the menu.
-Food Optimising is based on over 50 years’ experience of helping people to lose weight and keep it off for life, combined with the latest scientific research.
+Food Optimising is based on more than 50 years’ experience of helping people to lose weight and keep it off for life, combined with the latest scientific research.
 It’s designed to be easy to follow, realistic and achievable for everyone.
 In fact, our research shows that men can actually lose weight faster than women when they join their local group!

 To help cut through the confusion, we’ve busted five common male myths about weight loss: